-During week 40, three non-intensive care unit (ICU) hospitalizations, one ICU admission, and no deaths occurred among persons with influenza admission diagnoses (Figure 3a).
-Most influenza admissions occurred among persons \geq 65 years (Figure 3b).
+No influenza admissions have been reported for the 2021-2022 influenza season (Figures 3a and 3b).
 Please note that influenza admissions serve as a proxy for influenza activity, but do not necessarily represent laboratory-confirmed influenza infections.

 Figure 3.
-Number (a) and age group distribution (b) of non-ICU, ICU, and deaths associated with Influenza Admissions in Kaiser Permanente Northern California hospitals, 2020-2021 season to date
+Number (a) and age group distribution (b) of non-ICU, ICU, and deaths associated with Influenza Admissions in Kaiser Permanente Northern California hospitals, 2021-2022 season to date